California Transparency in Supply Chains Act Disclosure

 - Employees are trained to investigate violations of the RJC Code of Practices, which include the issues of slavery and human trafficking.

-Harry Winston Inc. has published a statement of compliance with the UK Modern Slavery Act through our parent company, The Swatch Group Ltd, which can be found here.
+Harry Winston Inc. has published a statement of compliance with the UK Modern Slavery Act through our parent company, The Swatch Group Ltd.